Regionalization: An Overview

 Regionalization was passed by a 78 percent majority at the recent General Conference session.
 Now, the amendments must be ratified by annual conferences.
 Amendments must be supported by 2/3 of the total voting members of all the annual conferences combined.
 Depending upon when annual conferences meet, this process could last until 2026.

 Members of the Baltimore-Washington and Peninsula-Delaware conferences will vote on regionalization at their 2025 Annual Conference Sessions.
-Bishop Easterling encourages church leaders and congregation to more fully explore the opportunities that regionalization bring to the church and the world.
+Bishop Easterling encourages church leaders and congregations to more fully explore the opportunities that regionalization brings to the church and the world.

 Learn more: